 Leeks can remain in the ground well into the fall, providing fresh harvest at the end of the growing season.
 They typically don’t have serious pest or disease problems on small scale gardens or farms.

-You do need to take care of your leeks to get a good yield, but they are not extremely finicky.
+You do need to take care of your leeks to get a good yield, but they are not very finicky.

 Selecting Leeks Varieties to Grow